pietrotedeschi/pietrotedeschi.github.io/content/publication/tedeschi-2018-blockchain/index.md

 ---
-title: 'When blockchain makes ephemeral keys authentic: a novel key agreement mechanism in the IoT world'
+title: 'When Blockchain Makes Ephemeral Keys Authentic: A Novel Key Agreement Mechanism in the IoT World'

 # Authors
 # A YAML list of author names